syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ## Date editor

-In the date editor, the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) will be loaded.
+In the date editor, the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) will be loaded which allows you to select date values.

 ### Setting null value in date editor